-This isn’t true for all steroids, and it isn’t true for all people.
-Anyone who is new to steroids and who wants to know what do steroids do in the body should understand that no two people are the same, which means that no two sets of results will be the same.
+This isn’t true for all, and it isn’t true for all people.
+Anyone who is new to them and who wants to know what do steroids do in the body should understand that no two people are the same, which means that no two sets of results will be the same.
 You may experience insane energy gains while your friend experiences none; meanwhile, your friend may gain 25 pounds while you only gain 15.
-This is to be expected since everything from diet to exercise and unique metabolism will play a role in steroids’ efficacy.
+This is to be expected since everything from diet to exercise and unique metabolism will play a role efficacy.

 What do steroids do?
 It truly depends on the steroid being used.
-In some cases, steroids are prescribed to people who have certain medical conditions in order to help them feel better and enjoy a better quality of life.
-In others, athletes and bodybuilders use anabolic steroids to help them gain muscle, sustain muscle during periods of weight loss, or improve their overall performance.
+In some cases, they are prescribed to people who have certain medical conditions in order to help them feel better and enjoy a better quality of life.
+In others, athletes and bodybuilders use to help them gain muscle, sustain muscle during periods of weight loss, or improve their overall performance.